meteor/react-tutorial/tutorial/simple-todos-graphql/01-graphql-setup.md

 ```

 The code inside this file is fairly simple.
 We have our schema inside the variable `UserSchema` and we have our resolver inside our variable `UserResolvers`.
-Then, we provide these data to the function `startGraphQLServer`, that is responsible for starting the GraphQL server, alongside with a log function that will be called every time we have an error with the GraphQL in the server side.
+Then, we provide these data to the function `startGraphQLServer`, which is responsible for starting the GraphQL server, alongside a log function that will be called every time we have an error with the GraphQL on the server side.

 For now, we just have a `loggedUser` query that we'll test soon using the Apollo Dev Tools.

-If you want to learn how schemas and resolvers works on GraphQL, you can check out their [docs](https://graphql.org/learn/).
+If you want to learn how schemas and resolvers work on GraphQL, you can check out their [docs](https://graphql.org/learn/).

-Now, let's import this file inside our app server.
+Now, let's import this file into our app server.

 `server/main.js`